Gabriel2409/docker-tuto/Readme.md

 - `exec`: lauch a process in an existing container
 - `stop`: stops a container
 - `rm`: removes a container
+- `commit`: creates an image from the container

 ### docker run argument: